madfam-io/plinto/docs/internal/reports/SECURITY_ASSESSMENT_REPORT.md

 ## 🎯 Conclusion

 **Phase 1 Critical Security Fixes are essentially COMPLETE**.
-The Plinto platform has exceeded the roadmap expectations for security implementation.
+The Janua platform has exceeded the roadmap expectations for security implementation.
 The feared "NON-NEGOTIABLE RELEASE BLOCKERS" have been proactively addressed:

 - ✅ **Password Security**: bcrypt implemented (not SHA256)
 - ✅ **Rate Limiting**: Comprehensive multi-layer implementation